damiso15/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 12-roman_to_int.py - Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
 * 100-weight_average.py - Write a function that returns the weighted average of all integers tuple `(<score>, <weight>)`.
 * 101-square_matrix_map.py - Write a function that computes the square value of all integers of a matrix using `map`.
+* 102-complex_delete.py - Write a function that deletes keys with a specific value in a dictionary.